FROM A GALLO-ROMAN VILLA TO A RENAISSANCE CASTLE...

 THE RECOVERY

-The gamble paid off: the Castle now welcomes thousands of visitors, who have become its best ambassadors!
+The gamble paid off: the Château now welcomes thousands of visitors, who have become its best ambassadors!

-The Castle is now inhabited all year round, and we are now able to open up some of the historic rooms, which we have carefully emptied, cleaned and furnished for the pleasure of our visitors.
+The Château is now inhabited all year round, and we are now able to open up some of the historic rooms, which we have carefully emptied, cleaned and furnished for the enjoyment of visitors.